CJiang01/cjiang01.github.io/_pages/professional.md

 ---
 * Member of the Technical Committee on Smart Cities in the IEEE Control Systems Society.

+* Member of the China Society of Automotive Engineers.

 * Organizer of a special session in IEEE ICIEA 2020.

 * **Journal Invited Reviewer:**